Hey there! Wondering if box dye is bad for your hair?

 We get it – you love your natural color and don’t want to damage it with harsh chemicals.

-The truth is, they do damage your hair to some degree.
+The truth is, box dyes do damage your hair to some degree.
 But we’re going to tell you why they don’t have to.
 Read on!

 Is box dye bad for your hair?